You may have noticed things are a little different here.

 I spent too many of my university days skipping lectures to work as a music and fashion photographer, so it was a long time coming!

-When I’m not taking photographs, I’m out hiking with my lovely fiancé of 12 years.
-Her name is Gemma, she is a talented clinical psychologist, and she’s really great.
+When I’m not taking photographs, I’m out hiking with my lovely fiancé.
+Her name is Gemma, and she is a talented clinical psychologist.

 I spend the rest of my free time mountain biking.
 I’m not a cyclist, I just ride mountain bikes down steep hills.